 Only NTFS partitions are supported, FAT32 and any other types of partitions can't be extended via Disk Management even if there is right contiguous Unallocated space.

-Extend Windows 7 volume with partition editor
+Extend Windows 7 volume with free partition editor

 With professional disk partition software, you can extend volume in Windows 7 by shrinking other drives without deleting.
 Comparing with Disk Management, NIUBI Partition Editor has more advantages while resizing partition such as: